aspectron/iris-rpc/README.md

 ### License

-This library is a part of Zetta Toolkit, released under MIT license.
+This library is a part of IRIS Toolkit, released under MIT license.
 Copyright (c) 2014 ASPECTRON Inc.
 All Rights Reserved.